Regulated power supply: Linear

 The linear type produces only very little noise (or "ripple voltage") and is less prone to external electromagnetic and radio frequency interference (EMI, RFI), making it preferable for audio equipment and radio-related applications and for powering delicate circuitry.
 Linear power supplies also have fewer failable parts which increases longevity, and have a quicker transient response.
-Linear variable bench power supplies have existed since longer ago, dating back at least to the 1980s.
+Linear variable bench power supplies have existed longer, dating back at least to the 1980s.
 Linear power supplies typically make clicking sounds while adjusting the voltage, caused by adjustment between transformer taps.
 This is done to reduce energy wasted to heat by widening or narrowing the selected section of the secondary side of the transformer to be as close above the user-selected output voltage as possible.

 Switching

 Switching-mode power supplies are more lightweight, efficient, and more compact at a similar power rating, making them suitable for high-power applications.
 The higher efficiency means less heat production at the same output power, thus less wasted energy and needed cooling.
-Additionally, they may be able to operate on a wider MAINS input voltage range, typically around 110 to 240 volts rather than a section of approximately twenty volts on only end of the range, to be able to operate internationally.
+Additionally, they may be able to operate on a wider Mains input voltage range, typically around 110 to 240 volts rather than a section of approximately twenty volts on only end of the range, to be able to operate internationally.
 Similar switching technology is used in AC adapters that charge battery-powered devices including mobile phones, laptop computers, and electric bicycles.